 Annaliese Ciel Walker is a writer, animator and artist, who dabbles in various forms of performance, installation and inventions.
 Her writing steers towards children’s fantasy, black comedy and science fiction.

 Annaliese’s short films have screened in numerous Australian and International film festivals including the Aesthetica Film Festival (UK), the California International Film Festival, the Los Angeles Music Video Film Festival and the Byron Bay International Film Festival.

 As an artist, her work often leans towards environmental and existential themes.
 In 2009, Annaliese developed a roto-scratch system to produce an animated music video for the Australian band Cooperblack featuring live-action video hand scratched onto 16mm film negative.

 In 2011, Annaliese completed a postgraduate in Screenwriting at the Australian Film, Television & Radio School (AFTRS), and more recently has worked as a script assessor for Transmission Films and Titan View, along with writing the preschool television show Wurrawhy for Network Ten.

-Annaliese's current project, Wort Irkington's Hate Books, was recently awarded runner-up in the Bluecat Short Screenplay Competition.
+Annaliese's current project, Wort Irkington's Hate Books, was awarded runner-up in the Bluecat Short Screenplay Competition.